-Ransomware, a type of computer virus that arrives via email attachment, website link, or other online exploit, continues to present a major problem for businesses.
+Ransomware, a type of computer virus that arrives via email attachments, website links, or other online exploits, continues to present a major problem for businesses.
 Once a virus infects a host computer, it connects to illicit servers, usually located in a foreign country, that then transmit personal information like your IP address, geographic area, system setup, and login details.
 Those servers will then create a random encryption key that can lock up individual files, both those located on your actual machine and those on any external hard drives or shared networks.

-Hollywood Presbyterian Medical Center in Los Angeles was hit by ransomware in February, when its computer systems went offline for more than week and hackers demanded $3.6 million to restore the company’s files.
-That had such a negative impact on the business that critical procedures couldn’t be carried out — some patients even had to be moved to nearby facilities for treatment.
+Hollywood Presbyterian Medical Center in Los Angeles was hit by ransomware in February when its computer systems went offline for more than a week and hackers demanded $3.6 million to restore the company’s files.
+That had such a negative impact on the business that critical procedures couldn’t be carried out—some patients even had to be moved to nearby facilities for treatment.

 In addition, hospital employees couldn’t access patient data, email messages, and other important information.
 Instead, they had to rely on good old-fashioned pen and paper, along with fax machines and other antiquated technologies that had a major impact on productivity and efficiency.
 Most tellingly, the hospital refused to reveal what kind of data backup system it had in place.